bloominstituteoftechnology/Sprint-Challenge--User-Interface/README.md

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+ 1 "display block " displays elements as block but for display "in-line' it displays it in line 2 Display block will take the whole line i.e without line break but Display inline will take only the exact space that it needs

 3. What are the 4 areas of the box model?

+*1:paddin 2:margin 3:content 4: border

 4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+*this property work on cross-axis

 5. Explain why git is valuable to a team of developers.

+is valuable as it allows the team to share their projects with each other and makes it easier to get to someone elses idea and correct mistakes and work on together as a team, the more people you have to review your project, the more attention and use it is likely to attract.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.